ppy/osu-wiki/news/2025/2025-11-20-global-taiko-showdown-ending.md

 SGTS 2025 was quite challenging to pool for, seeing as we had the restriction of only using songs we have explicit permission to map.
 I almost wish I could have done more to ensure the pools were more enjoyable to players at the time, but I'm also relatively satisfied with how it turned out.
 Getting custom mappers is surprisingly difficult, and finding maps that fit the right skillsets and are challenging isn't easy.

-I'd like to shout out Rosemarie for carrying throughout the map search, and working with [SolaEclipse](https://osu.ppy.sh/users/6621158) was a pleasure as well.
+I'd like to shout out Rosemarie for carrying throughout the map search, and working with ::SolaEclipse::{ user-id=6621158 } was a pleasure as well.
 I tried to contribute as much as I could, and I'm ultimately glad I could assist with staffing in SGTS.

 Thank you to all the other members of the SGTS staff team as well.